San Jose Personal Injury Lawyer

-Dealing with an injury caused by negligence can be difficult, but choosing the right San Jose personal injury lawyer can make a significant difference in obtaining the compensation you deserve to help you manage the situation.
+Dealing with an injury caused by someone else's negligence can be difficult, but choosing the right San Jose personal injury lawyer can make a significant difference in obtaining the fair compensation you deserve to help you manage the situation.

 Understanding how personal injury claims are typically handled in San Jose and the rest of California is essential in determining the most appropriate action for obtaining compensation for your injury.
 Here is an overview of some of the most important things to know about filing a personal injury claim in San Jose and how working with Galine, Frye, Fitting & Frangos can simplify the process.

-Choosing the right personal injury accident lawyer is essential in obtaining as much compensation as possible.
-Our strong track record of assisting residents of San Jose, San Mateo, and nearby cities with a wide range of car accident claims has made us an easy choice for quickly and efficiently obtaining the damages you deserve.
+Choosing the right personal injury lawyer is essential in obtaining as much compensation as possible.
+At Galine, Frye, Fitting & Frangos, our strong track record of assisting residents of San Jose with a wide range of personal injury cases has made us an easy choice for quickly and efficiently obtaining the compensation you need and deserve.

-We frequently increase our clients’ total compensation far beyond what insurance companies initially offer, including those that were partially at fault.
+Our San Jose injury attorneys frequently increase our clients' total compensation far beyond what insurance companies initially offer, including those who were partially at fault.
 This means that working with us is a far more successful option than attempting to file a claim on your own.
+Contact an experienced personal injury attorney with Galine, Frye, Fitting & Frangos today for a free case evaluation and to discuss your options for pursuing financial compensation.

 Types of Personal Injury Lawsuits